afeld/dotfiles/sublime-text-2/Packages/SublimeLinter/README.md

 * Override `parse_errors()` and process the errors.
 If your linter overrides `built_in_check()`, `parse_errors()` will receive the result of that method.
 If your linter uses an external executable, `parse_errors()` receives the raw output of the executable, stripped of leading and trailing whitespace.

-* If you linter is powered via Javascript (eg. Node.js), there are few steps that will simplify the integration.
+* If you linter is powered via JavaScript (eg. Node.js), there are few steps that will simplify the integration.

   Create a folder matching your linter name in the `SublimeLinter/sublimelinter/modules/lib` directory.
 This folder should include the linting library JS file (eg. jshint.js, csslint-Node.js) and a **linter.js** file.
 The **linter.js** file should `require()` the actual linter library file and export a `lint()` function.
 The `lint()` function should return a list of errors back to the python language handler file (via the `errors` parameter to the `parse_errors()` method).